oracle-livelabs/analytics-ai/diversity-and-inclusion/analyze2/analyze2.md

-# Analyze the Gender-Affirming Interventions (GAI) Dataset
+# Analyze the LGTBQ+ Global Acceptance Index (GAI) Dataset

 <!--![Banner](images/banner.png)-->

 ## Introduction

-In this lab we will analyze a dataset on Gender-Affirming Interventions (GAI).
+In this lab we will analyze a dataset on LGTBQ+ Global Acceptance Index (GAI).

 Estimated Time: 30 minutes